 Who Is Eligible For EWPAR?

-Only people who have got sufficient general site experience can take the Experienced Worker Practical Assessment Route.
+Only people who have got at least five years general site experience can take the Experienced Worker Practical Assessment Route.
 The experience does not have to be in the UK, although you must have used methods similar to those used here.
 If you do not have that experience, see our courses here.
 Do you want a Level 3 qualification?
 Follow the “Courses” links at the top of this page to your chosen trade.

 How Long Does The Assessment Take?